 In this section of the website, you will find information on the following programs:

-- Coordinating and facilitating two multidisciplinary teams – one in Manhattan – the Elder Abuse Case Consultation and Review Team (EACCRT) – and one in Brooklyn – the Brooklyn MDT.
+- Coordinating and facilitating two multidisciplinary teams – one in Manhattan (EMDT) and one in Brooklyn (BMDT).
 For information on presenting a case to either of these MDTs for expert review and recommendations, click here.

 - Evaluating a Brooklyn-based multidisciplinary team.

-- Providing clinical case consultations to Brooklyn professionals seeking to detect, assess and assist elder abuse victims.
+- Providing clinical case consultations to Manhattan and Brooklyn professionals seeking to detect, assess and assist elder abuse victims.

 - Engaging key leaders and decision-makers in discussions about elder abuse and the needs of victims to improve responses and policies.